-From 2010 to 2017, Le Cordon Bleu College of Culinary Arts - Los Angeles occupied 4 floors of this building, training culinary and patisserie & baking students classical French cooking techniques.
+From 2010 to 2017, Le Cordon Bleu College of Culinary Arts - Los Angeles occupied four floors of this building, training culinary and patisserie and baking students in classical French cooking techniques.
 The school’s own restaurant, Technique, was the final step of the student’s “on campus” education before completing their externship prior to graduating as a cook.
-Technique was a student run restaurant serving breakfast, lunch, and dinner for several years until the school closed in 2017.
+Technique was a student-run restaurant serving breakfast, lunch, and dinner for several years until the school closed in 2017.

 Know Before You Go